 A trip to Italy is a frequent choice for many travelers.
-Looking at Italy from the outside, we romanticize about Italian culture, the ancient ruins of the Coliseum, the wine regions of Tuscany, the glitz and glamour of Milan’s fashion, and the jaw dropping views of the Amalfi Coast.
+Looking at Italy from the outside, we romanticize about Italian culture, the ancient ruins of the Coliseum, the wine regions of Tuscany, the glitz and glamour of Milan’s fashion, and the jaw-dropping views of the Amalfi Coast, Italy.

-The Amalfi Coast has been a popular destination for thousands of travelers.
-These travelers are attracted to the towns along the coastline not only for its breathtaking postcard views, but for their rich cultural significance.
+The Amalfi Coast cities have been a popular destination for thousands of travelers, attracted to the towns along the coastline not only for the breathtaking postcard views but for their rich cultural significance.
 From the first day, you’ll find no shortage of things to do in Amalfi Coast.

-The best way to experience the Amalfi Coast is by hiring a car in Naples and traveling down the coast to Amalfi, stopping in Pompeii, Sorento, and Positano along the way.
-Give yourself enough time, at least 4-5 days, as a trip along the Amalfi Coast offers a number of opportunities to experience Italian culture, consisting of ancient architecture, modern arts, and traditional Camparian cuisine.
+The best way to experience the Amalfi Coast towns is by hiring a car in Naples and traveling down the coast to Amalfi, stopping in Pompeii, Sorento, and Positano along the way.
+Give yourself enough time, at least 4-5 days, as driving the Amalfi Coast offers a number of opportunities to experience Italian culture, including ancient architecture, modern arts, and traditional Camparian cuisine.

 Ditch the car.
 The traffic in Naples is dreadful, so save yourself from the imminent road rage and choose to explore on foot.